 Procedures and functions (stored routines) are supported in MySQL 5.0.
 A stored routine is a set of SQL statements that can be stored in the server.
-In the main window, click $\int{\infty}$ Function to open the function object list.
+In the main window, click f{α} Function to open the function object list.

-Click fo New Function from the object toolbar.
-Function Wizard will pop up and it allows you to create a procedure/function easily.
+Click from the object toolbar.
+Function Wizard will pop up and it allows you to create a function easily.

 - 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
-Set the Mode, Name and/or Type under the corresponding columns. - If you create a function, select the Return Type from the list and enter the corresponding information: Length, Decimals, Character set and/or Enum. - 4.
+Set the Mode, Name and Type under the corresponding columns. - 3.
+If you create a function, select the Return Type. - 4.
 Select the additional function options.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once click the Skip button, you can go to Preferences to enable the function wizard.